dmarkh/cdbnpp/README.md

 - via direct db connection using SOCI DBAL (stands for Simple Open (Database) Call Interface)
 - via HTTP-based REST-like API
-- via flat file storage having data attributes embedded in file names Intermediate results are cached using the provided in-memory cache.
+- via flat file storage having data attributes embedded in file names

+Intermediate results are cached using the provided in-memory cache.

 Direct-db adapter of CDBNPP supports MySQL, Postres, Sqlite3 and, in theory, most if not all DB connectors supported by SOCI.
+REST service
-HTTP adapter supports MySQL and Postgres at the moment.
+(accessible via HTTP adapter) supports MySQL and Postgres storage backends at the moment.

 #### Packaging
 This repository provides three major parts of CDBNPP: